 Hearing looped equipment is available in the Bill Shankly Kop, while all stands comprise accessible toilet and catering facilities for all wheelchair users and ambulant disabled.

 Pre-match booking is advised but not essential.
-Give the ticket office a call on 0870 442 1966 for more details.
-However, Preston North End advises that Boro’ supporters will have an allocation sent to the club.
+Give the ticket office a call on 0870 442 1966 or email [email protected] if you’d like more details.

 Pubs are scarce in the immediate area, but further up or Tom Finney Way, is Sumners.
 Home and away fans mix here with a good-sized garden and decent food.
 It’s towards the Sainsbury’s superstore and away from the town centre.